 I have 3 and a half years of post-qualification experience in ER nursing.
 I have had significant exposure to patients who have become addicted to prescription opioid drugs and so became interested in this great and increasing problem which fired curiosity about pain relief generally.
-I have observed how effective ‘regional blocks’ can be in effective pain management and hope to play a part in managing pain through their use and other alternative therapies.
-One of my goals is to work with underserved communities either in the US, abroad or possibly both, with an NPO.
-My experience in an ER in a hospital serving a poor community has exposed me to many patient types, conditions and traumas including gun and knife wounds and patients who present with multiple conditions.
+I have observed how effective ‘regional blocks’ can be ineffective in pain management and hope to play a part in managing pain through their use and other alternative therapies.
+One of my goals is to work with underserved communities either in the US, abroad, or possibly both, with an NPO.
+My experience in an ER in a hospital serving a poor community has exposed me to many patient types, conditions, and traumas including gun and knife wounds and patients who present with multiple conditions.
 This exposure has provided a very comprehensive foundation in nursing over a comparatively short period along with significant contact with CRNAs.
-Thus, I feel strongly that now is the optimal time for me to begin studying towards the DNP Degree in Nurse Anesthesia at my first choice, XXXX University.
+Thus, I feel strongly that now is the optimal time for me to begin studying for the DNP Degree in Nurse Anesthesia at my first choice, XXXX University.

 Thank you for considering my application.